 Each year, the average American throws away about 81 pounds of clothing each year, 85 percent of which end up in landfills.
 These textiles break down into microplastics and get released about half a million tons of microplastics into the ocean each year, accounting for about 35 percent of all the microplastics in our marine ecosystems.
 But it doesn’t stop there – these plastics are eaten by smaller fish, which get eaten by larger fish, which get caught and eaten by humans.
 We consume the microplastics the fish ate, and the same toxic chemicals make their way into our bodies.

 The textile industry is responsible for a tenth of all greenhouse gas emissions worldwide.
 That’s more pollution than all global flights and maritime shipping emit combined.
 While polyester isn’t as water-needy as cotton is, it’s much worse on the greenhouse gas front.
 One polyester shirt releases more than twelve pounds of greenhouse gasses every year.
 And each year, the textile industry cranks out about enough shirts to release 1.5 trillion pounds of greenhouse gas into the atmosphere.

 SHEMP™ is the Answer

 Uses less water

 Wool and hemp have a lower demand for resources throughout their production process.
-In addition to needing far less land than cotton to produce the same amount of fiber, hemp needs about one half the amount of water that cotton does to thrive.
+In addition to needing far less land than cotton to produce the same amount of fiber, industrial hemp needs about one half the amount of water that cotton does to thrive.